St. Paul High School (Ottawa): School life

 Starting in the early nineties, students at St. Paul started making trips to the Dominican Republic to provide help to people in need there.
 Starting in the 1994-1995 school year, it began as a yearly event.
 Approximately 10 students and 2 teachers spent months prior to the March departure learning Spanish, fund raising and getting prepared for the experience.
 In 1995, students started Casa Cafe, which was a fundraiser organized and operated by the students.
 The group would travel for two weeks, landing in Santo Domingo - the capital of the Dominican Republic, and then traveling to San Jose de Ocoa to work in the rural farmland.
 Some of the jobs worked on by students includes: building a school, building and painting homes, and working on an irrigation/water system.
 Students initially lived with families (prior to 1995), but it was considered safer for students and teachers to live as a group.
 Often the students and teachers would stay in a school or church.
 Following a week in the mountainous region of the Dominican Republic, the group would travel to Quisqueya where they spent time interacting with the church community and visited the bateyes (villages where the Haitian sugar cane workers live).
 The students also picked sugar cane and helped load it onto trucks.
 Over the years students have raised tens of thousands of dollars and have brought down medical and school supplies.
 Each year, upon their return, students would put on a multi-media presentation to show the St. Paul community the work that they have done.

-In recent news, St. Paul High School has applied to be an Arts Major high school.
-The specialties would include intense study on dramatic arts, theatre tech, computer design and music.
-Grade 7 and Grade 8 students participated in a production of "High School Musical".

-The Catholic school board also recently finished their production of "Once Upon a Mattress".
-The production is cast with all the students in the catholic school board and also introduces the talent of the elementary school choirs.
-The show received positive reviews for its sound, lighting, sets and costumes.